Atacama Desert may have harbored lakes, wetlands

 Pfeiffer said the new findings could help guide future archaeological expeditions.
 Only three archaeological sites within the desert have been searched for evidence of human settlement, all of which stand near streams.
 Pfeiffer believes the Atacama Desert holds a "rich, early archaeological record remaining to be discovered and analyzed."

-Poster Title: Wetlands and Paleolakes in the Hyperarid Atacama Desert During the Late Quaternary and Their Implications for Early Human Occupation of South America—agu.confex.com/agu/fm16/meetingapp.cgi/Paper/188208
+More information: Poster Title: Wetlands and Paleolakes in the Hyperarid Atacama Desert During the Late Quaternary and Their Implications for Early Human Occupation of South America—agu.confex.com/agu/fm16/meetin … app.cgi/Paper/188208